websec/EduRansW-Educational-Ransomware/README.md

 ## Support and Feedback

-For support, feedback, or more information, please visit [WebSec B.V.](https://websec.nl) or contact support@websec.nl.
+For support, feedback, or more information, please visit [WebSec B.V.](https://websec.nl) or contact contact@websec.nl.

 Giving this repo a star also helps us get statistics about how much people like the project, allot of stars usually motivate us to release an even better version :-)